Thewbi/neorv32/README.md

 There is an application sample for DMA: sw\example\demo_dma\main.c.
 The sample uses functions specific to the NEORV32 DMA feature such as: neorv32_rte_handler_install(), neorv32_dma_program(), neorv32_dma_start().

 So maybe, Matrix Extension instructions that can be explicitly ratified in a future matrix extension to load and store data would more portable than specific NEORV32 functions.

+This means that overall DMA has two downsides

+1. DMA does not use bursts.
+For the loading of matrices from memory, bursts are expected to grant a performance increase since consecutive memory needs to be loaded for row-major matrices.
+1. DMA is implemented using custom API functions and not using RISC-V instructions.
+The matrix extension to the RISC-V standard will use RISC-V instructions.
+Intrinsics/API C-functions are not the primary result of the extension process.

+The idea of using DMA is not further investigated but may well be the better solution overall.
+Further investigation can be done if there is time left.